srijan-99/mern-book-store/README.md

-# MERN Stack CRUD Web App
+# MERN Stack Book Store Web App

 ## Description
 This is Book Store App, which is based on CRUD Applications, utilizing the MERN (MongoDB, Express.js, React.js, Node.js) stack.